andbardii/andbardii/README.md

 I have always wanted to work in digital and I based my studies on this belief.
 In the coming years, however, I want to continue to train and research new technologies with which to test myself.

-I'm looking for a junior position as front or back developer to apply and improve my skills.s, I will continue to train and look for new technologies to test myself.
+I'm looking for a junior position as front or back developer to apply and improve my skills.

 <b> Contact me on </b>
 [Linkedin](https://www.linkedin.com/in/andbardii)